The VEX VR Robot has a multitude of sensors, including two Eye Sensors.

 In this example, using the Wall Maze Playground, the VR Robot will drive forward until it detects that it is near an object, in this case the wall, then stop driving.

-Disk Maze Playground
+Disk Color Maze Playground

-VEXcode VR Blocks
+VEXcode IQ Blocks

 In this example on the Disk Maze Playground, the VR Robot will drive forward until the Front Eye Sensor detects a green object, then it will stop and wait, before driving in reverse.
 Notice that in the Dashboard, the Front Eye Sensor values are reporting true that an object was detected, and the color of that object (disk) is green.